 The team has various major developments planned, as illustrated above.
 Most of these have been highlighted throughout the post.

-The implementation of Binance Smart Chain has already been done, this means BEP-20 tokens as well as NFTs are supported in the EV as well, further improving utility and relevance of using EVs.
+The implementation of the Binance Smart Chain has already been done; this means BEP-20 tokens and NFTs are supported in the EV, further improving the utility and relevance of using EVs.

 Emblem vault staking and the Emblem fuel DeFi token are the next major upcoming developments.

-Before that, I believe it’s necessary for the project to move away from Google Cloud and to support either a couple more chains and/or NFTs for the EV.
-This will provide more privacy, decentralization and utility for the EV.
+Before that, I believe it’s necessary for the project to move away from Google Cloud and support either a couple more chains or NFTs for the EV.
+This will provide more privacy, decentralization, and utility for the EV.

-I do however believe this will mainly be used by more experienced cryptocurrency users who understand smart contracts, side chains, etc. – to be able to create, claim and move EVs with much lower costs involved.
-As, realistically using an EV is still more expensive than using single transfers due to smart contract interactions and having to fund the vault.
+However, I believe this will mainly be used by more experienced cryptocurrency users who understand smart contracts, sidechains, etc. – to be able to create, claim, and move EVs with much lower costs involved.
+Realistically, using an EV is still more expensive than using single transfers due to smart contract interactions and funding the vault.

 Some education would be required regarding the use case of vaults, making users trust and be able to verify the vaults contents, the use of sidechains, etc.